David Sylvian: 1980s–1990s: Solo career

 Sylvian's demo "Sylvian's Machine" became Propaganda's single "p:Machinery", released in 1985.
-Singer Claudia Brücken stated that Sylvian helped them with his writing and musical skills on 'p-Machinery', pretty much influencing the final structure and atmosphere of the piece.
+Singer Claudia Brücken stated that Sylvian helped them with his writing and musical skills on "p:Machinery", pretty much influencing the final structure and atmosphere of the piece.

-The next release was the two-record set Gone to Earth, which featured one record of atmospheric vocal tracks and a second record consisting of ambient instrumentals.
+His next release was the two-record set Gone to Earth, which featured one record of atmospheric vocal tracks and a second record consisting of ambient instrumentals.
 The album contained significant contributions from noted guitarists Bill Nelson (formerly of Be-Bop Deluxe) and Robert Fripp (of King Crimson), and a rhythm section comprising Steve Jansen on drums and Ian Maidman of Penguin Cafe Orchestra on bass.
-Released on 13 September 1986, the album made a worthy 24 on the UK Album chart.
+Released on 13 September 1986, the album reached Number 24 on the UK Album chart.

-Writing new material in early 1987, was followed by recording sessions at Chateau Miraval in South of France, and by May 1987 Secrets of the Beehive was completed, finally being released in October 1987.
+Composition of new material in early 1987 was followed by recording sessions at Chateau Miraval in the south of France, and by May 1987 Secrets of the Beehive was completed, finally being released in October 1987.

 Secrets of the Beehive made greater use of acoustic instruments and was musically oriented towards sombre, emotive ballads laced with string arrangements by Ryuichi Sakamoto and Brian Gascoigne.
-It reached number 37 in the UK charts and remained for only two weeks.
+It reached number 37 in the UK charts and remained for two weeks.